Naeima/Naeima/Skills.md

 **Professional Skills**

-1. Python: Skilled in data analysis, web development, visualisation, graph modelling, and machine learning.
+1. Python: Skilled in data analysis, time-series, web development, visualisation, graph modelling, and machine/deep learning.
 2. Query Languages: Experienced in using SQL, GraphQL, and SPARQL to work with various types of data.
 3. Knowledge Representation: Familiar with Protégé and knowledge graph platforms like Stardog and GraphDB.
 4. Data Analysis Software: Proficient in SPSS and NVivo for analysing both quantitative and qualitative data.